Moshikolev/Manager-ReadMe/README.md

 ## Why Readme?
 I believe every complex piece of code should be properly documented, so it would be easier to understand and maintain.
 Humans are even more complex than any piece of code you can find, so why not have documentation to help people interact with each other better?
-This is my documentation for you :))
+This is my documentation for you :).

 ## About me
-I'm Moshiko 25yo, I'm T1D since I was 11yo,
+I'm Moshiko 26yo, I'm T1D since I was 11yo,
 I started my SW career at the Israeli ministry of defense, where I served as a software developer for 2 years.
-I joined DreaMed right after I finished my military service, as a junior SW developer and made my way up :).
+I joined DreaMed right after I finished my military service, as a junior SW developer and work my way up :).
-I'm an off-road driver, motor lover, and amateur photographer.
+I'm an off-road driver, motor lover, and an amateur photographer.

 ### My Role
 My Role is divided into two sections: